mishrasidhant/stmt_obfuscator/docs/running_locally.md

    - Check that PyMuPDF is properly installed: `pip install --upgrade pymupdf`
    - Ensure you have write permissions for the output directory

-2. **Formatting Issues**:
+2. **Layout Preservation Issues**:
-   - Try adjusting the font and margin settings
+   - Try adjusting the layout detail level (Low, Medium, High)
-   - For complex documents, text format may provide better results
+   - For very complex layouts, try disabling layout preservation
+   - Check if the original PDF has selectable text (required for layout preservation)

+3. **Font Issues**:
+   - If special characters aren't displaying correctly, try adding additional font fallbacks
+   - For documents with unusual scripts, ensure appropriate fonts are installed on your system

-3. **Performance Issues**:
+4. **Performance Issues**:
-   - For large documents, try disabling metadata inclusion
+   - For large documents, try using a lower layout detail level
+   - Disable metadata inclusion to reduce file size
    - Close other applications to free up system resources